VitalyRomanov/VitalyRomanov.github.io/projects/_posts/2023-03-03-Learning-to-Key-Value-Store-From-Scratch.md

 ![](/assets/img/figures/nhkv/iteration4.png)

 In the best traditions, we have an append-only data storage.
 When new entries are added, instead of overwriting the old data, the location in the index is overwritten.
 Need to do vacuuming once in a while if data is frequently overwritten.
-There is a significant improvement during reads for large entries (at the expense of writes).
+There is a significant improvement during reads for large entries (at the expense of writing time).
 However, now there is a new problem.
 The position for entries inside `mmap` are stored in a dictionary.
-Its size will be considerable when many entries added into the storage.
-Need to keep the index on disk as well.
+Its size will be considerable when many entries are added into the storage.
+Need to store the index on the disk as well.

 ## Iteration 5

 SQLite already proved to be quite efficient when the entry size is small.
-Fortunately, only two numbers are used to describe positions.
+Fortunately, only two numbers are used to describe entry positions in the `mmap` file.
 After combining implementations from Iteration3 and Iteration4, I have obtained the following results

 ![](/assets/img/figures/nhkv/iteration5.png)